fxhash/fxhash-website/src/doc/artist/snippet-api.md

     window.dispatchEvent(new Event("fxhash-preview"))
     setTimeout(() => fxpreview(), 500)
   }
-  //
-  // NEW: v2 of the fxhash SDK lol
-  //
   // get the byte params from the URL let fxparams = search.get("fxparams") fxparams = fxparams ? fxparams.replace("0x", "") : fxparams